narek-mkrtumyan/Manimations/template/Readme.md

 ### Functions
 -
-see more about each functions in it's docstrings
+see more about each functions in their docstrings.

 ### Animations
 -